-When it comes to glass Christmas ornaments meant to hang on a holiday tree, the greatest value by and large lies in figurals.
-The definition of a figural is an ornament shaped like a person or thing, as opposed to a plain glass ball.
+When it comes to glass Christmas ornaments meant to hang on a holiday tree, the greatest value, by and large lies in figurals, an ornament shaped like a person or thing, as opposed to a plain glass ball.

 One aspect to keep in mind with these ornaments, like most collectibles, is condition.
 Those with little to no paint loss, all original components, and glass in all the right places will always bring higher values than less stellar examples.